Fundamentals of Analytics

 Deploy a Marketing Analytics Tool

-A marketing analytics tool should help give a holistic view of how successful or poorly performing certain campaigns are in real-time.
-Without data from an analytics tool, a business won’t know what it’s doing well, what problems it has, and what areas it needs to focus efforts on in the future.
+Analytics tools should give you a holistic view of the performance of specific campaigns in real time.
+Without data from an analytics tool, you won’t know what is performing well, what problems you have, and what areas need your focus in the future.

-There are numerous marketing analytics tools available.
-Nearly all of them gather data from a brand’s marketing channels and report on them.
+There are numerous analytics tools available.
+Nearly all gather and report on data from a brand’s channels.

-A few examples of the different marketing analytics tools out there are:
+A few examples of marketing analytics tools include:

 Some tools are free, such as Google Analytics, whereas many others require a monthly subscription.
-Also, each tool also often has a specialization.
-For example, Google Analytics is best for following website performance, whereas BuzzSumo is best at analyzing social media and trending topics on major social media platforms.
+Also important to note is that each tool also often has a specialization.
+For example, Google Analytics is best for following website performance.
+BuzzSumo is best at analyzing social media and trending topics on major social media platforms.

 Always Start With the Fundamentals of Analytics